Pluies/Reorgjs/README.md

 The database (in which names, rumors and votes are stored) is SQLite.

-I cannot include my version of this database because it includes my colleagues names, but here's the schema:
+I cannot include my version of this database on GitHub because it includes my colleagues names, but here's the schema:

 Air:Reorgjs florent$ echo .schema | sqlite3 reorgjs.sqlite
 CREATE TABLE options(opt VARCHAR);
 CREATE TABLE persons(name VARCHAR);
 CREATE TABLE votes(person INT, option INT, value INT);

+*persons* will contain the person names as a string, and *options* the different rumors ("is a happy camper", "will get married soon", "loves Aqua", etc).